Human and physical factors causing river flooding

 River discharge is the volume of water that flows in a river channel and is measured in cubic metres per second.
 An increase in discharge causes river levels to increase.
 Flooding occurs when the bankfull capacity of a river is exceeded (water spills over the banks of the river).
-There are a range of physical factors that can lead to flooding.
+There are a range of physical and human factors that affect flood risk.

 Prolonged rainfall